jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: In which cases is a sedation or deeper anesthesia recommendable?
-      answer: "<p>There is really no clear consensus on the indications for the use of these techniques in Dentistry, however, they depend on the objective and subjective analysis of multiple factors associated with the patient, the professionals and the treatment.
+      answer: "<p>There is really no clear consensus on the indications for the use of these techniques in Dentistry, however, they depend on the objective and subjective analysis of multiple factors associated with the patient, the professional and the treatment.
 Among the most common indications we find:</p> <ol> <li>Children or adults with previous traumatizing medical-dental experiences, and in which it is not possible to achieve positive communication or the necessary cooperation